Hotel luggage theft: “He looked like a professional”

 By Christopher Elliott

 Athena Foley and her husband wish they’d never stayed at the Hotel Ändra.
-When they checked into the Seattle boutique hotel this summer, one of their bags was stolen after they surrendered it to the bellhop.
+This summer, when they checked into the Seattle boutique hotel, a bellhop stole one of their bags after they surrendered it.

 Foley lost $1,000 worth of items, including clothes, eyeglasses and medicine.
 She wants the property to compensate her for the loss.
 But today’s “Is this enough compensation?” case is not an open-and-shut case, as you’ll see in a second.